 Accessible Electric Vehicle (EV) Charger Working Group

-The Commissioner of Transportation must establish a working group to study EV charger accessibility.
-The working group must develop a document that simplifies the United States Access Board’s Design Recommendations for Accessible EV Charging Stations report (PDF) for individuals interested in the design and installation of EV chargers.
+The Commissioner of Transportation must convene a working group to study EV charger accessibility.
+The working group must develop a document that simplifies the United States Access Board’s Design Recommendations for Accessible EV Charging Stations report for individuals interested in the design and installation of EV chargers.
 Additionally, the working group must recommend EV charging stations accessibility standards and how those standards should be incorporated into local code standards.
-The Commissioner of Transportation published a report (PDF) that included that working group’s recommendations in January 2024.
+The Commissioner of Transportation published a report that included that working group’s recommendations in January 2024.

 (Reference House Bill 467, 2023)